Dr. Alexander Everest

 Start

-Dr. Alexander Everest, the founder of Residents Medical, has over 20 years of experience in key positions within the healthcare industry.
-He started his career as a scholar at the VA Medical Center, where he gained expertise in healthcare management under the mentorship of his late father, Dr. Edwin Everest.
+Dr. Alexander Everest, founder of Elite American Health Systems, brings over 20 years of experience to key healthcare industry positions.
+He began his career as a student at the VA Medical Center, learning healthcare administration from his late father, Dr. Edwin Everest.
+After four years at the VA, he joined his father’s firm, West Coast Healthcare Consultants.

 There’s a demand and a need for our commercial enterprise.
 Foreign physicians may also pass all their tests; however, when they arrive in America, they may be forced to do things like using taxis because they can’t get damaged through the forms to get to their forums.